eireford/emojioji/README.md

 - Send and receive messages
 - Make changes to themselves and other Emoji.
 - Follow instructions and make decisions

-## Technology

-Emojioji is a capstone project that offers simple web services to demonstrate some cool technology.

 Built with